 UK Biobank has taken swift strides to help tackle the global pandemic by undertaking five major initiatives – the serology study, COVID-19 repeat imaging study, coronavirus self-test antibody study, coronavirus infection study and health data linkage.
 Find out more about each project below.

 Measuring antibodies for the coronavirus which causes COVID-19 over six months in 2020 revealed the proportion of the population that had been infected.
-We are undertaking another blood sample collection 12 months later, in Winter 2021, to determine the persistence of antibodies over this time period.
+We have since collected samples after 12 months to determine the persistence of antibodies over this time period.

 20,000 UK Biobank participants, their children and grandchildren (aged over 18) living in separate households, were selected to take part.

 We collected and analysed blood samples and symptoms information from participants in this study and 90% of participants returned samples every month.

 The 20,000 volunteers, a combination of existing UK Biobank participants and their children and grandchildren aged over 18, have helped to produce findings that are representative of the UK population.

 One of the most significant findings of the study so far is that 99% of participants who had tested positive for previous infection retained antibodies to SARS-CoV-2 for 3 months after being infected, and 88% did so for the first 6 months of the study.
 This discovery provides an early indication that the antibodies produced following natural infection may protect most people against subsequent infection for at least 6 months.